 While travel is down greatly during this pandemic, we anticipate a much quieter bug season.
 However, travel is not the only way to introduce bed bugs to your home!
 They can be found in office buildings (we’ve seen and treated for that!), public transportation (airplanes, trains, ride-share vehicles, etc.), and can be introduced to your home through packages (this is rare but can happen).
 So, even if you haven’t been traveling, it’s important to periodically inspect your home or business.
 Places to check for signs of bed bugs include:

 - Crevices & seams around mattresses and box springs (wash the bedding often)

 - In the cracks of baseboards and around electrical outlets and light switches

 - In the upholstery of often used furniture like couches, armchairs, recliners, etc.

 - In the perimeters of the room where the carpet meets the wall (vacuum frequently)

-What do I do if I find bed bugs or signs of bed bugs?
+What do I do if I find bed bugs or signs of them?

-Treating for bed bugs can be tedious and difficult and is best left to the professionals!
+Treating bed bugs can be tedious and difficult and is best left to professionals!
 If you suspect that you have bed bugs in your home or office, give 855Bugs a call as soon as possible to schedule a FREE inspection.
 Our experienced Sales Inspectors and Technicians know where to look and what they are looking for!
-We use industry proven methods to eradicate bed bugs in a multi-step process.
-Our process includes first determining the level of infestation, step two is the initial treatment, followed by one to two follow up treatments depending on the severity of infestation.
+We use industry-proven methods to eradicate bed bugs in a multi-step process.
+Our process includes first determining the level of infestation, step two is the initial treatment, followed by one to two follow-up treatments depending on the severity of the infestation.

-For more information on what bed bugs look like, their habits, and behaviors, click here.
+More information on what bed bugs look like, and their habits.